Applying for admissions to Pope John Paul II High School is a simple online process.

-STEP 1: Visit us by scheduling a campus tour.
-Every interested student and family is encouraged to begin their application process by visiting the high school for a personal tour conducted by Dan Ashe, your admissions point-of-contact.
-You will get an in-depth behind the scenes tour that can help with your decision.
+Interested students and families are encouraged to begin their admissions process by visiting the high school for a personal tour conducted by Emily Cote, your admissions point-of-contact.
+You will get an in-depth tour that can help with your decision.

-TUITION ASSISTANCE: Families interested in financial support must complete the financial aid application.
+Tuition Assistance: Families interested in financial support must complete the financial aid application.
 FACTS is a third-party financial aid assessment company that confidentially assesses each family’s financial need and makes financial aid recommendations to the high school.
 Financial aid is awarded on a first-come-first-serve basis, so meeting our early application deadline is recommended.

 Prior to entry, attendance or transfer to a Category 1 Catholic pre-school through high school in the Archdiocese of Seattle, students must present proof of having had all immunizations as required by Washington State law RCW 28A.210.060 through 28A.210.170.
 Every student enrolled in a Category 1 Catholic School in the Archdiocese of Seattle shall be immunized against vaccine preventable diseases caused by infectious agents in accordance with the immunization schedule adopted by the Washington State Department of Health Services.
 The only exception to the foregoing requirements for students in our Catholic schools is a medical exemption signed by a licensed professional (M.D., N.D., D.O., ARNP, or PA.) authorized to practice in the State of Washington, including the physicians license number.